by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 #-------------------------------------------------------------
 BTi: Results obtained with TiB2 were close to those in the literature.
+Awesome !
 #-------------------------------------------------------------
 NiSn: Results similar to those in the literature were obtained with Ni3Sn.
+Awesome !
+#-------------------------------------------------------------
+ZrN: The values ​​obtained for NaCl-type ZrN are close to those in the literature.
+Awesome !
 #-------------------------------------------------------------
 TiAlC: Results similar to those in the literature were obtained with Ti2AlC.
 Mao's group at Henan University has achieved reproducibility.
 Amazing !